edgelesssys/contrast/docs/docs/howto/workload-deployment/deployment-file-preparation.md

 ### Security review

 Contrast ensures integrity and confidentiality of the applications, but interactions with untrusted systems require the developers' attention.
-Review the [security considerations](../hardening.md) and the [certificates](../../architecture/components/service-mesh.md#public-key-infrastructure) section for writing secure Contrast application.
+Review the [security considerations](../hardening.md) and the [certificates section](../../architecture/components/service-mesh.md#public-key-infrastructure) for deploying applications securely with Contrast.

-### RuntimeClass
+### Resource backup

 Contrast will add annotations to your Kubernetes YAML files.
 If you want to keep the original files unchanged, you can copy the files into a separate local directory.